Article 11.

 § 136-133.2.
 Issuance or denial of a selective vegetation removal permit.

-Except as provided in G.S.
+(a) Except as provided in subsection (b) of this section and G.S.
 136-133.1(g), permits to remove vegetation may be granted for outdoor advertising locations that have been permitted for at least two years prior to the date of application.
 The Department shall approve or deny an application submitted pursuant to this section, including the fee required by G.S.
 136-18.7 and all required documentation, within 30 days of the receipt of an application for a selective vegetation removal permit.
 If written notice of approval or denial is not given to the applicant within the 30-day period, then the application shall be deemed approved.
 If the application is denied, the Department shall advise the applicant, in writing, by registered or certified mail, return receipt requested, addressed to the party to be noticed, and delivering to the addressee, the reasons for the denial.
-(2011-397, s.
-5.)

 § 136-133.3.
 Appeals of selective vegetation removal permit decisions.